From 12 January 2026, the FCA moved to digital-by-default for relevant MiFID-derived retail-client disclosures.

 FAQs

-Can Advisers Use Secure Email For All Client Documents Now?
+Can Advisers Use Secure Email for All Client Documents Now?

 Advisers can already use secure email for many client communications, provided the platform supports encryption, access control, and record-keeping in line with the rules that apply.

-Does A Client Need To Opt In To Digital Delivery?
+Does a Client Need to Opt in to Digital Delivery?

-Digital-by-default is permitted for the disclosures in scope, but firms still have to tell clients that paper is available and honour requests for non-digital formats.
+No. Digital-by-default is permitted for the disclosures in scope, but firms still have to tell clients that paper is available and honour requests for non-digital formats.

 Will This Replace Client Portals Entirely?

+Unlikely.
 Portals still have a role for document storage, self-service, and transactional journeys.

 The difference is that secure email can take the lead in sending time-sensitive or high-importance documents that require prompt action.

-What About Vulnerable Customers And Those Who Struggle With Digital Channels?
+What About Vulnerable Customers and Those Who Struggle with Digital Channels?

 Digital-by-default does not remove firms’ responsibilities towards vulnerable customers.